h2oai/h2ogpt/docs/README_DOCKER.md

 ```

 For the vLLM server run (eg: to run on GPU 0 & 1)
+If one is only setting up vLLMn use `--gpus all`.
 ```bash
 docker run -d \
     --gpus '"device=0,1"' \